wp-plugins/kb-advanced-rss-widget/README.txt

 = I have a question that isn't addressed here. =

-You may ask questions by posting a comment to the [KB Advanced RSS plugin page](http://adambrown.info/b/widgets/category/kb-advanced-rss/).
+Be advised: **If you post your support questions as comments below, I probably won't see them.** Post your support questions at the [KB Advanced RSS plugin page](http://adambrown.info/b/widgets/category/kb-advanced-rss/) on my site if you want an answer.